mattmeyers/go-qs/README.md

 function.
 An empty string can be passed if the user wants to build a new query string.
 Functional options can be passed through this function to configure the new QS.
 At this time, the available options are:

 * `MaxDepth(d int)` - Sets the max number of subkeys that will be parsed before stopping.
 Pass a non positive integer to parse all subkeys regardless of depth.
 Defaults to 5.
+* `PathDelimiter(d string)` - Sets the string that is used to split path strings.
+Setting this option overrides the variadic nature of the setters and getters.
+Instead, only the first paramter is considered and the delimiter is used to split the string into path components.
+Defaults to the empty string.

 This function will return one of two errors if parsing fails